 - First time freshmen bachelor degree students must complete all four Mission Seminars, regardless of the number of college credits they completed while in high school through the youth options, Advanced Placement, International Baccalaureate, post-secondary enrollment options (Youth Options), etc. - Depending upon the number of credits awarded at the time of matriculation, transfer bachelor degree students must complete two, three, or four Mission Seminars.
 Students must have earned 24 credits to waive one mission seminar and 46 credits to waive two mission seminars. - Franciscan Values and Traditions and The Ethical Life Mission Seminar courses are not repeatable for credit.
-A student can receive credit for only one Mission Seminar course at the 100 and 400 levels even though the courses have different numbers. - All bachelor degree students, except those in Center for Adult Learning degree completion programs, must complete The Ethical Life (VUSM 400 level) Mission Seminar.
+A student can receive credit for only one Mission Seminar course at the 100 and 400 levels even though the courses have different numbers. - All bachelor degree students must complete The Ethical Life (VUSM 400 level) Mission Seminar.